-Butler was the representative for Tennessee’s 4th congressional district and was a Democrat.
+Butler was the representative for Tennessee’s 4th congressional district as a Democrat.
 He served from 1905 to 1907.

 From Dec 1905 to Mar 1907, Butler missed 83 of 136 roll call votes, which is 61.0%.
 This is much worse than the median of 30.1% among the lifetime records of representatives serving in Mar 1907.
 The chart below reports missed votes over time.